How B2Bs Can Make Their Content Marketing Perform Better

 How B2Bs rate their content marketing success

 Sixty percent said the creation of new web content contributed to their success.
-But only 37% reported search engine rankings as a marker of their results.
+However only 37% reported search engine rankings as a marker of their results.
 I’ll touch on this problem more later in the article.

 Factors B2B marketers attribute to success.